 For general solicitations associated with these programs, UCTC will distribute and assist in the preparation of applications, provide access to its studies and recommendations, and convene its members to prioritize projects as needed.
-In addition, UCTC will provide technical assistance and support as prudent in instances when these and other discretionary state and Federal grant programs are identified, such as the New York State Energy Research and

-Development Authority Cleaner, Greener Communities Grant Program, NY Parks and Trails grant opportunities, the National Park Service Rivers, Trails and Conservation Assistance Program, and other programs that have relevance to the transportation system.
+In addition, UCTC will provide technical assistance and support as prudent in instances when these and other discretionary state and Federal grant programs are identified, such as the New York State Energy Research and Development Authority Cleaner, Greener Communities Grant Program, NY Parks and Trails grant opportunities, the National Park Service Rivers, Trails and Conservation Assistance Program, and other programs that have relevance to the transportation system.

-44.25.02: Support Discretionary Transportation Grant Programs Federal Share Local Share Total State Soft Match Total Project Cost \$3,500 \$184 \$3,684 \$553 Deliverables: Assistance to local gove similar applications; as applications Schedule: Ongoing activity; April 2020 - March 2021
+44.25.02: Support Discretionary Transportation Grant Programs Federal Share Local Share Total State Soft Match Total Project Cost \$5,000 \$263 \$5,263 \$789 Deliverables: Assistance to local governments and others relevant stakeholders for TAP and other similar applications; assisting NYSDOT with review and ranking of project applications Schedule: Ongoing activity; April 2021 - March 2022